pldi23-eqlog-ae/artifact/README.md

 docker run --name running-artifact --rm -itp 8080:8080 pldi23-eqlog-artifact:latest bash
 ```

 This may take a few minutes the first time, as it has to build the Docker image.
+We recommend using an x86 machine to run our artifact.

 Once in the container shell, you can then run invoke the `Makefile` to run the various parts of the artifact.
 To just "kick the tires" and ensure things are working, run the following to just build and test the `EqLog` tool:

 ```shell
 make test
 ```

-This command make take a few minutes the first time, as it must build the `EqLog` tool.

 ## Validating Claims